pi43r/conversations-with-computers/Chapters/03_Piles-of-Data.md

 # Piles of Data

 The idea behind Artificial Neural Networks has a long standing history.
-Using the brain and our understanding of it as a blueprint for mathematical operations dates back to at least the 1950s when the psychologist Frank Rosenblatt developed the *Perceptron*[^1].
-The perceptron was inspired by the behaviour of synapses in the brain and would turn
+Using our understanding of the brain as a blueprint for mathematical operations dates back to at least the 1950s when the psychologist Frank Rosenblatt developed the *Perceptron*.[^1] Inspired by nerve cells and their connections (synapses), the perceptron takes multiple input values, sums them up and outputs a 0 or 1 depending if a predefined threshold is reached.
+With an apparatus that turns light to black and white ‘bits’ (today we would say pixels) the Perceptron could ‘sense’ shapes in the form a binary matrix.
+Using positive and negative reinforcement to define the weights for each connection it was possible for Rosenblatt to build a detector that can distinguish between circles and squares.
+He proposed that a network of perceptrons could possibly recognize faces and objects.
+While Frank Rosenblatt never got to see his invention take off[^2] another engineer, Kunihiko Fukushima, kept refining his methods by adding multiple layers in between the input signal and the output.
+He called these self-organizing systems Cognitrons and Neocognitrons which were successful at accurately recognizing numbers and letters.

 ## Scraping the web